 Pell Grants are disbursed on the 1st day of each payment period.
 Direct loans are disbursed 30 days after the start of each payment period.
-Refunds from financial aid will be provided to students in the form of a check for Books and Supplies by the 7th day of the payment period.
+Refunds from financial aid will be provided to students in the form of a check for Books and Supplies by the 7th day of the payment period for Nursing Students.
+HVACR students' books are included in the cost.
 Refunds from Direct Loans will be provided to students within 14 days of the Direct Loan disbursement date.